complate/complate.github.io/content/what-is-jsx.md

     createElement("p", null, "lorem ipsum"));
 ```

-And now we can leverage the power of JSX to not only create existing HTML
+And now we can leverage the power of JSX to not only generate standardized HTML
 elements but to write our own element definitions.

 For instance: